Vegan Not Palak Not Paneer

 Anyone who has been to an Indian restaurant or, opened an Indian cookbook will have seen Palak Paneer in all its green spinach-ey glory with perfect golden fried cottage cheese chunks, garnished with cream.
-The husband hails from the region responsible for the origin of this dish and grew up eating the traditional version.
-Recently, the husband was told not to eat any spinach because of its high oxalate content and, the dairy had been replaced with tofu for many, many years!
+The husband hails from Punjab, the region responsible for the origin of this dish and grew up eating the traditional version.
+Recently, the husband was told not to eat any spinach because of its high oxalate content and, the dairy had been replaced with tofu for many, many years thanks to me!
 What’s a girl to do, but to turn to the new greens in the market!
-Thus started the experiments, Kale was the first choice, while great for chips and the like, gets quite squishy and does not taste creamy at all I was told!
+Thus started the experiments, Kale was the first choice, while great for chips and the like, kale gets quite squishy and does not taste creamy at all I was told!
 Enter… a new green, the Chinese Cabbage or Pak Choi, which tastes creamy and is sweeter than Kale….
 So I present to you, my last and final version of Vegan not Palak not Paneer, which remarkably tastes like the original.

 - Pak Choi, chopped roughly – 3 bunches